LEAKY GUT SYNDROME

 Many patients who have digestive problems will notice other symptoms throughout their body.
 They might notice stiff joints, achy muscles, headaches, or brain fog.
 I have found that when we treat the health of the gut, seal up those tight junctions, and calm down the immune response, the non-digestive symptoms also melt away.
 The gated parking lot gets locked again, the white blood cell bouncers go back to their places, and order is restored in the club.

-Learn more about leaky gut here.
+Learn more from Dr. Guillory in his video about leaky gut here.

 1. Lerner A, Matthias T. Changes in intestinal tight junction permeability associated with industrial food additives explain the rising incidence of autoimmune disease.
 Autoimmun Rev. 2015;14(6):479-489.
 2. Li X, Atkinson MA.
 The role for gut permeability in the pathogenesis of type 1 diabetes–a solid or leaky concept.
 Pediatr Diabetes.
 2015;16(7):485-492.

 About the Author: Dr. Gerard Guillory, MD is Board Certified in Internal Medicine and has published two books on Irritable Bowel Syndrome (IBS).
 In 1985, he opened The Care Group, PC.
-Today, his clinic is a Primary Care facility that is a hybrid of functional and traditional medicine treating patients with digestive disorders, autoimmune disease, and other conditions.
-You can learn more about Dr. Guillory here.